jellydn/learn-tdd-with-katas/README.md

     This video provides a quick and concise overview of software testing.

     Watch the video here: [Software Testing in 100 Seconds](https://www.youtube.com/watch?v=u6QfIXgjwGQ)

+## Resources

+### AI Generated Unit Tests

+This project leverages AI to generate unit tests.
+For more information on how to use AI to generate unit tests, please refer to the auto-testgen-nodejs project https://github.com/jellydn/auto-testgen-nodejs

+### Moleculer-based Microservices

+This project is based on Moleculer microservices framework.
+To understand the structure and workflow of this project, it can be helpful to look at this Moleculer-based TypeScript template https://github.com/jellydn/moleculer-typescript-template.

 ## Author